sqlite_open

 See Also

-sqlite_get_table, sqlite_get_array, sqlite_get_row, sqlite_exec, sqlite_changes
+sqlite_new, sqlite_get_table, sqlite_get_array, sqlite_get_row, sqlite_exec, sqlite_changes

 sqlite_get_table